nabilaazahra1743/sdp-research-ML/README.md

 - Confusion Matrix (TP, FP, TN, FN)
 - Paired t-test for statistical significance

+## 🤖 Model Deployment and Automation

+This model has been implemented on RPA Automation project, build with UIPath.
+Why using RPA as a framework deployment?
+1. Allows running CMD for software metrics extraction
+2. Allows running applications automatically without human intervention (Unattended Robot)
+3. Supports scheduling and setting workflows to run RPA automatically at certain hours

+Link (RPA for SDP Implementation): https://bit.ly/RPA-SoftwareDefectPrediction

 ## 📌 Key Contributions

 - Developed a robust software defect prediction model using tree-based ensemble methods.